 This is not the first study that has shown that indirubin shuts down cancer cells.
-Other studies have shown that indirubin treats leukemia cancer cells, and a study released last year showed that indirubin blocked the growth of brain cancer cells.
+A 2011 study showed that indirubin blocked the growth of brain cancer cells.

 Indirubin is now seen as one of the most promising anti-cancer strategies available.
 Thanks to mother nature.

 Indirubin was discovered well over a decade ago, when researchers were trying to isolate the compound within the Traditional Chinese Herbal formula called Danggui Longhui Wan that seemed to block leukemia cancer from growing.
 The Danggui Longhui Wan formula contains 11 different herbs, so, through the process of elimination, researchers have been able to gradually isolate which plant and which component the mechanism was coming from.